Fox News settles blockbuster defamation lawsuit with Dominion Voting Systems

 The more specific concern, Kirtley says, involves a calculation: Can Fox and the Murdochs stomach a continuing parade of mortifying revelations, even if they do not affect the ultimate outcome of the trial?

-On Election Night, Fox News's decision desk projected that Democratic presidential nominee Joe Biden would win the pivotal state of Arizona.
+On election night, Fox News's decision desk projected that Democratic presidential nominee Biden would win the pivotal state of Arizona.
 Trump and his advisers waged an intense effort to get the network to reverse the call.
 The network and the Murdochs stood by it.

 Anchors such as Bret Baier and Martha MacCallum complained about the blowback from Trump's inner circle and their own viewers and asked whether such projections could take audience sentiment into account in the future.